40 years of UK heart transplants

 Ongoing heart transplant challenges

-But 50 years on, there are still challenges.
+But there are still challenges.
 Shortages of donor organs remain a problem, in part because fewer people now die in circumstances that would lead to their organs being suitable for transplant, in particular, traffic accidents.
 In 2015, surgeon Stephen Large at Papworth Hospital carried out Europe’s first transplant from a non-beating heart donor.
 This technique was used for the first time in Australia the previous year, and uses a machine to supply the heart with warm, oxygenated blood once it is removed from a donor.
 This is helping to increase supply of organs, but not enough.

 For those who receive a heart, the biggest problem remains rejection, and the BHF is funding several research projects in this area, worth millions of pounds.